MerginMaps/docs/src/manage/workspaces/index.md

 [[toc]]

 ## Workspaces in Mergin Maps
 Workspaces are used to efficiently manage projects, users and subscriptions.

-Every workspace is tied to a [subscription](https://merginmaps.com/pricing).
-The subscription plan defines the amount of data storage for the workspace as well as other features, such as commercial use or the level of [support](../../misc/troubleshoot/#support).
+Every workspace is tied to a [subscription](../subscriptions/).
+The subscription plan defines the number of contributors and the amount of data storage for the workspace.

 One workspace can contain multiple projects.
 The only limit is the storage quota (as defined by the subscription).
 If needed, projects can be transferred to another workspace.